DH Debate Club Logo

 15. Who were the Jaets?

-The Swedish King Gylfe was wondering why "The people of Æsirs were so knowledgeable that everything worked out as they wanted.
-He considered whether it was due to their own nature or whether they were because of the gods to whom they sacrificed."
-Therefore he disguised himself as an old man and made a journey to Asgård.
+The Swedish king Gylfi was amazed that "The people of the Aesirs were so knowledgeable that everything went as they wished.
+He considered whether it had its cause in their own nature, or whether it was because of the gods to whom they sacrificed."
+Therefore, he disguised himself as an old man and made a journey to Asgard.
 He called himself Gangleri.

-He came to a "hall so high that one could hardly look over it, it's roof was covered with golden shields".
-He was invited inside and was presented to three chiefs seated in three high seats, one higher than the other.
-They were called Harr, Janharr and Thridi.
-They agreed to answer his questions.
+He came to a "hall so high that one could hardly look up over it.
+Its roof was covered with golden shields".
+He was invited inside and was presented to three chieftains sitting in three high seats, one higher than the other.
+Their names were Harr, Janharr and Thridi.
+They agreed to answer his question.

-Odin hangs in the world tree Ygdrasil sacrificed to himself
+Odin hangs in the world tree Yggdrasil, sacrificed to himself

-Odin hangs in the world tree Ygdrasil, marked by spear, sacrificed to himself.
-It is the part of the Nordic mythology, which reminds most of Christianity, namely, where Jesus hangs on the symbolic tree, marked by spear.
-Drawing by Lorenz Frohlich.
+Odin hangs in the world tree Yggdrasil, marked by a spear, sacrificed to himself.
+This is the part of Norse mythology that is very similar to Christianity, namely where Jesus hangs on the symbolic tree, marked by a spear.

 However, the three chiefs' description of the Allfather and his deeds clearly reminds of the Christian God.
 One can believe it originates in either remains of Aryan Christianity, brought to Scandinavia by returning migration people, or it is a section inserted by Snorri to appease the priests, who were not happy that he wrote about the pagan gods, or that the Christian faith is not as original as we would like to believe.